 Copenhagen Railway Station

 Starting out as a hippy settlement more than 40 years ago, this unique and controversial area was firstly designated as a social experiment and is now owned by the residents.
-Christiania is one of Denmark’s most loved tourist attractions, and each year, this “freetown” lures up to a million visitors.
+What started in 20th century as a working-class neighborhood, Christianshavn developed a bohemian reputation in the 1970s and it is now a fashionable, diverse and lively part of the city with its own distinctive personality, with residents tending to see themselves first as Christianshavners and then as Copenhageners.
 Admittedly, it may not be to everyone’s taste, however, it is a functioning alternative society, a place where many accepted norms simply don’t apply, and people live by their own rules.
-Cars are banned, bicycles are the main mode of transport, and horses roam free.
+Cars are banned, bicycles are the main mode of transport, and you can’t take photos here.
 Highlights are the handmade houses and buildings and the large lake where children splash around with each other on hot summer days.

 Strøget Shopping Mile